 Debt-to-income ratio compares all of your monthly recurring debt to your monthly income to determine how easily you could potentially handle new, additional loan payments.

 It’s a way for lenders to evaluate your level of risk as a borrower before approving your loan application.
 From their perspective, if you already have a lot of debt compared to the amount of money you bring in, it may be harder for you to repay another loan.
 That means the risk of loan default is higher the more debt you have.

 On the other hand, if your DTI is low, it indicates that you’re more likely to have available income to put towards another loan.
 So the better your DTI ratio, the better chance you have of getting your loan application approved.

-Divide that by your gross monthly income (that’s the money you earn before taxes are taken out) and you get your current debt-to-income ratio.
+Divide that by your gross monthly income (your income before taxes are taken out) and you get your current debt-to-income ratio.

 Here’s a quick example.
 Say you have a $150 monthly car payment, $100 student loan payment, $1,200 mortgage, and $75 in credit card minimum payments.
 Your monthly debt obligations total $1,525.
 If your pre-tax income is $4,000 a month then you divide the two numbers to get 0.38, or 38%.

 When applying for a major loan like a mortgage, you also need to add in the expected monthly payment for your new loan or mortgage.
 That’s the percentage your lender looks at to determine whether or not your DTI meets their qualifications.

 Let’s go back to the example above.
 Your current mortgage is $1,200 but you want to move into a larger home that would bring your monthly mortgage payment to $1,500.
 That increases your monthly obligations to $1,825 and your DTI ratio to 45%.